 Although there is nothing inherently wrong with customizations, we often see projects that don't take into account the full cost of a customization.
 This is why we recommend all the options above to be considered first.
 They provide simpler forms of integration and extensibility, and they align with the vision for SAP Commerce Cloud.
 An in-app customization not only requires the time for the developer to code, but also incurs ongoing costs such as:

 - Testing (including performance and regression tests with each release)

 - Impact on upgrades, if not extended in line with recommended practices

-When a greenfield customization is required, it may be worth it to re-evaluate the business requirements driving the need for a customization to determine if they can be altered in such a way that any of the other options above can be used.
+When the only option is for an in-app customization, it may be worth it to re-evaluate the business requirements driving the need for a customization to determine if they can be altered in such a way that any of the other options above can be used.

 When it comes to integrating with SAP Commerce Cloud, there are many options, each with its own pros and cons.
 With each integration, it is best to go through your requirements and establish, using the guidance above, which integration option might work best to achieve your integration.